Brewery Contreras

 Saison 1818

-The brewery Contreras is celebrating its 200th anniversary!
-This is celebrated with a new beer, the 1818, a saison beer 6% with Hercules and Nelson hops.
+The brewery celebrates its 200th anniversary.
+For that occasion the brewery launches 1818, a saison beer of 6% Alc.
+Vol. The hops Hercules and Nelson are used.
 The beer is smooth and slightly dry, thirst-quenching and with a long, nicely bitter finish.
 The dried grapefruit peel adds a fruity touch.

 2020